-Even if you’re new to wholesale sourcing, you may know a manifest is an important tool for deciding what to purchase.
+Even if you’re new and just started reselling liquidation online, you may know a manifest is an important tool for deciding what to purchase.
 But, what exactly is a manifest?
-A manifest for a wholesale lot — whether it’s for a case, pallet, or less-than-truckload (LTL) lot — is a document that details all of the inventory you’ll receive.
+A manifest for a wholesale liquidation lot, whether it’s for a case, pallet, or less-than-truckload (LTL) lot, is a document that details all of the inventory you’ll receive.
 Every BULQ lot comes with a BULQ manifest, and we guarantee 98% accuracy.

 Once you know how to navigate a BULQ manifest, you’ll be well on your way to seller success.
 Check out the most important BULQ manifest terms and how to use them below.

 Lot ID and Title

 Definition: The Lot ID is our unique identifier for each wholesale lot.
 Pallet IDs start with PTAA, Case IDs start with CSAA, and Multi-Pallet IDs start with MLAA.
 The lot title will tell you the top categories and brands contained in each lot.

 Tip: Use the information in the lot titles to quickly scan through new listings and find the inventory types that fit your business needs.